particle-iot/apidoc2postman/README.md

 | `point`    | `{Lat: 'value',Lng: 'value'}`         |
 | `object[]` | `[{ key: 'value' },{ key: 'value' }]` |

+## Auth

+If the description of an endpoint contains the string:
+* `does not require an access token`: the authorization for that endpoint will be set to `noauth`.

+Otherwise the endpoint will default to `bearer`.

 ## Example